What Does Scaling Mean in Sales?

 Research shows that implementing these communication tools can speed up product development by 23%, reduce email usage by 32%, and cut back on unnecessary meeting time by 23%.

-What tasks take up most of your time and could we eliminate them?
-These answers will help us identify where our current processes are failing and where we need to introduce new procedures.
+- What tasks take up most of your time and could we eliminate them?

 When introducing any new process, it’s important to consider the software that will connect everyone on your team.
 If your team is currently using a piece of software, but you’ve scaled your growth goals, it might be time to consider a different option.